 The information contained in this booklet is designed to assist in the choice of an appropriate course for all pupils in S5/S6 in Boroughmuir High School.
-Further information will be presented on all aspects of Senior School Courses at the Parent Information Evening on 27 February 2020.
+Further information will be issued regarding on all aspects of Senior School Courses at the start of February.